 If you want to master the instrument, you can learn everything here at JamPlay.
 And their use of HD videos makes for more effective teaching/learning.

-You’ll notice in the pic above that there are several headings – My JamPlay, Lessons, Live, Tools, Community, Extras.
+You’ll notice in the JamPlay homepage pic above that there are several headings – Courses, Songs, Tools, Instructors, etc.

-Under “Lessons” you’ll see that the program is broken down into four initial phases.
+Under “Courses” and “Songs” you’ll see how the program is broken down into four + initial phases.

-- Beginners – the fundamentals you need to know as a complete beginner
+- Beginner Courses – the fundamentals you need to know as a complete beginner

 - Genres & Skills – specialized lessons to improve specific guitar skills

-- Songs – this is where you’ll learn how to play popular songs properly
+- Songs – learn popular songs on the guitar

 The Tools section is pretty sick too – it’s got chord/scale libraries, guitar and bass tuners, training games, a metronome and JamTracks – backing tracks you can play along to.